 (source: Wikimedia)

-King Wen tried to liken him to a heron waiting for a fish.
-But that comparison seemed inadequate.
 A heron is hungry and wary when it fishes, its mind divided between its prey and predators.
-This man did not seem to display the even the most subtle concern for yin or yang.
+This man did not seem to display even the slightest concern for his prey, or for himself, or for his surroundings.
+Yet, he seemed totally in harmony with all.

 The man’s white hair and beard contradicted what his posture and physique said about his age.
-The rain fell on the man’s hat, and his cloak flapped in the wind.
-But the fisherman was as still as a mountain.
+The rain fell on his hat, and his cloak flapped in the wind.
+But he was as still as a mountain.

-Even when the king and his entourage passed a mere stone’s throw from him, the fisherman did not offer so much as a sideways glance.
-His regal bearing and supernaturally calm demeanour was no more affected by the royal procession than it was by the cold or the wind or the rain.
+Even when the king and his entourage passed within stone’s throw of him, the fisherman did not offer so much as a sideways glance.
+His regal bearing and supernaturally calm demeanour were no more affected by the royal procession than by the cold, or by the wind, or by the rain.

-Then, for a moment, the king was transported to another time and place.
-His mind flashed back more than twenty years to the specific moment when his eldest son, at the age of four, had escaped his nurse and found his way to court.
-The unexpected intrusion of this innocent child had immediately softened the tone of the discussion, simply by providing a contrast to the duplicitous machinations of the respected politicians.
-The boy had done nothing but remind those present what sincerity looked like.
-In doing so, he changed the course of events.
+The second was when the boy was four years old.
+Bo Yikao had escaped his nurse and found his way to court.
+The unexpected interruption by this innocent child had immediately softened the tone of the discussion.
+The boy, in his naivety, provided a stark contrast to the duplicitous machinations of the respected, and very serious, politicians.
+The boy had done nothing but remind those present what authenticity looked like.
+In doing so, he changed the course of events on that pivotal day.

-King Wen wiped a single tear from his eye as he returned to himself.
+King Wen wiped a single tear from his eye and chose not to think of the third time.

 As the royal procession continued on its way, King Wen took long and frequent looks over his shoulder at the unmoving fisherman, until finally the silhouette faded into the mist.
-But the image was seared into the king’s mind.
+The image of the fisherman was seared into the king’s mind.

 In fact, he was in exactly the same place, sitting in exactly the same way, with exactly the same perfect posture and calm demeanour.

-King Wen considered for a moment that he might be looking at a statue, except that the fisherman had changed his clothes.
-His current outfit was more appropriate for the now sunny weather, and was moving slightly in the gentle breeze.
+He might have been a statue, except that the fisherman had changed into attire more appropriate for this day’s sunny weather, and his sleeves and hair were fluttering in the gentle breeze.

 This time, King Wen stopped to investigate further.